dcos/dcos-log/README.md

 - `text/event-stream` request logs in Server-Sent-Events format.

 #### Request Header Last-Event-ID
-If `Last-Event-ID` is set dcos-log will use it as a cursor position.
+If `Last-Event-ID` is set dcos-log will use it as a cursor position. `Last-Event-ID` header works with `/stream/` endpoints only.

 NOTE: Accept header `text/event-stream` cannot be used with `/fields/<field>` endpoint.